A New Chapter for Retirement

 John F. Kennedy once said, “Change is the law of life.
 And those who look only to the past or present are certain to miss the future.”
 This is certainly true of preparing for retirement.
 If we continue to expect that the ways of the past will see us through to our futures, we will be left behind.
 The methods that helped prepare us for retirement are quickly disappearing, and we must start using others.

 Today’s companies are rewriting the retirement rules for working Americans.
 Traditional pension plans, which gained prominence in the 20th century, are rapidly disappearing because of the high costs involved in funding them.
-Some corporations are defaulting on their plans, and an increasing number of companies have underfunded or at-risk plans.
+Some corporations have underfunded or at-risk plans.

 To help protect employees with corporate pensions, the federal government has enacted laws requiring employers to meet a 100% funding target for their defined-benefit plans.
 Companies that sponsor pension plans are also required to pay higher insurance premiums to the Pension Benefit Guaranty Corporation (PBGC), which was created by Congress in 1974 to help protect American workers from the risk of pension default.
 Premiums have increased because the PBGC itself is facing a deficit as a result of more companies defaulting on their pension plans.